ThinkDataEd/curriculum/docs/unit2/essential.md

 ###**<u>[Lesson 3: Median In the Middle](lesson3.md)</u>**
 Another measure of center is the median, which can also be used to represent the typical value of a distribution.
-The median is preferred for skewed distributions or when there are outliers, because it better matches what we think of as 'typical.'
+The median is preferred for skewed distributions or when there are outliers, because it better matches what we think of as 'typical'.

 ###**<u>[Lesson 4: How Far Is It from Typical?](lesson4.md)</u>**
 Mean Absolute Deviation (MAD) measures the variability in a sample of data - the larger the value, the greater the variability.
 More